GSathish/eece211/2-2-Specifications.md

 This can happen, for example, with concurrency: the scheduler chooses to run threads in different orders depending on conditions outside the program.

 But a 'non-deterministic' specification doesn't call for such non-determinism in the code.
-The behavior specified is not non-deterministic but *under-determined*.
+The behaviour specified is not non-deterministic but *under-determined*.
 In this case, the specification doesn't say which index is returned if `val` occurs more than once; it simply says that if you look up the entry at the index given by the returned value, you'll find val.

 This specification is again satisfied by both `findA` and `findB`, each 'resolving' the under-determinedness in its own way.
-A client of find can't predict which index will be returned, but should not expect the behavior to be truly non-deterministic.
+A client of find can't predict which index will be returned, but should not expect the behaviour to be truly non-deterministic.
 Of course, the specification is satisfied by a non-deterministic procedure too --- for example, one that rather improbably tosses a coin to decide whether to start searching from the top or the bottom of the array.
 But in almost all cases we'll encounter, non-determinism in specifications offers a choice that is made by the implementor at implementation time, and not at runtime.